hydraulic-software/conveyor/guidebook/docs/tutorial.md

 Conveyor builds are incremental and parallel.
 You should find that building the second and third app is quicker than the first, and once built switching between them is nearly instant.
 This lets you rapidly iterate on your packages, because once built it normally only takes a few seconds to create a new spin of your app.

 !!! tip "Faster builds"
-    1. Set `app.sign = false` during development to disable code signing and notarization, which can be slow for macOS.
+    1. Set `app.sign = false` during development to disable code signing and notarization, which can be slow.
     2. Set `app.linux.compression = low` or `none` to switch to gzip or no compression when building Linux packages.
-The resulting packages are bigger but much faster to build than with the default codec (LZMA).
+The resulting packages are bigger but much faster to build than with the default LZMA codec.

 ## Step 4.
 Build a download site